Updated February 1st, 2018

 Personal information entered for the WPS GHA Portal will be maintained on the "My Profile" profile page after access has been granted in the portal.
 WPS requires you to use a username and password to access the WPS GHA Portal.
 You are responsible for keeping your password secure.

 Personal information may be corrected by you on this page after you have signed into the WPS GHA Portal.
-Or if you need additional help updating your information, please Contact Us.
+To obtain a copy of PII you provided us, or if you need additional help updating or correcting your information, please Contact Us.
 In the event that a date of birth during e-signature was entered incorrectly, you must disable your current account and create a new one.

 WPS will maintain and dispose of your personal information in accordance with CMS' record retention policies and requirements.